 This blueberry cheesecake is completely no-bake, from its graham crust to the sweet berry topping.
-Cream cheese and sweetened condensed milk make for a creamy filling, which can be topped with the pie filling of your choice.
+Cream cheese and sweetened condensed milk make up the creamy filling, which can be topped with the pie filling of your choice.
 It’s the easiest cheesecake ever, and the perfect refreshing dessert for summer parties and pot-lucks.

-This no-bake blueberry cheesecake is a classic from the 80’s and was my favourite dessert when I was growing up.
+This no-bake blueberry cheesecake is a classic 80’s dessert, and was my favourite when I was growing up.
 I still love cheesecake, but this no-bake version was the only cheesecake I knew until baked cheesecakes hit my radar when I was in my 20’s.

 No-bake cheese cake is so much easier to make than a baked New-York style cheese cake.
 You just layer it in an 8×8 or 9×9 pan and chill for a few hours before serving.

 You don’t even have to bake the crust.
 You just stir the graham cracker crumbs and melted butter together and press into the pan.

 Condensed milk and cream cheese filling

 Condensed milk in the cream cheese layer makes this cheesecake stand out from others that use whipping cream or Cool Whip.
 It’s the perfect combination of sweet and decadent, and tart and refreshing, thanks to the lemon juice.